Storms & Catastrophic Events Safety Series: Hurricane Safety

 - Identify a place to store lawn furniture, toys, gardening tools and trash cans (away from stairs and exits) to prevent them from being moved by high winds and possibly hurting someone.

-- Clear loose and clogged rain gutters and downspouts to prevent flooding and unnecessary pressure on the awnings.
+- Prior to the storm, clear loose and clogged rain gutters and downspouts to prevent flooding and unnecessary pressure on the awnings.

 Please feel free to review our Weathering the Storm “DO’s and DON’Ts” flyer for more information about handling severe or dangerous weather.

 Berkshire Hathaway GUARD has been a dedicated provider to the insurance community for over three decades.
 We provide property and casualty insurance (among other lines) to hundreds of thousands of policyholders – both commercial and personal.
 Our clients include traditional homeowners, landlords, condo and apartment owners, renters, and home-office professionals.
 Rated A+ (“Superior”) by A.M.
 Best, our company is ultimately owned by the Berkshire Hathaway Group.

 1"Hurricanes."
 Hurricanes | Ready.gov.
 Accessed July 11, 2019. https://www.ready.gov/hurricanes.

 2"Hurricane Preparedness."
 Hurricane Safety | Red Cross.
 Accessed July 11, 2019. https://www.redcross.org/get-help/how-to-prepare-for-emergencies/types-of-emergencies/hurricane.html.